-Knowledge Substantial understanding of archaeological techniques and practices and the appropriateness of their use for community archaeology contexts.
-Substantial understanding of the application of safeguarding, health and safety and other legislative frameworks required when working with children, volunteers and a range of audiences with specific needs.
-Substantial knowledge of the local school's curriculum and how archaeology can be used as an approach to learning in and out of the classroom, for example in outdoor learning or YAC groups.
-Substantial knowledge of how to develop volunteer training schemes.
-Substantial understanding of the communal and social values that community archaeology can provide.
-Substantial understanding of evaluative techniques for project outcomes and public benefits.
-Autonomy Responsibility for planning and running community archaeology projects including management of staff, volunteers and finance.
-Responsibility for or equivalent understanding of conducting in depth, complex evaluation of community archaeology projects.
-Responsibility for implementing policies and procedures that create a respectful and safe environment, including safeguarding, equality, diversity and inclusion and codes of conduct.
-Creation and implementation of public engagement, learning and interpretation strategies.
-Responsibility for, or equivalent understanding of, writing or contributing to grant applications or tenders to finance community projects.
+Knowledge Autonomy Coping with complexity Perception of professional context Member (MCIfA) Authoritative understanding of archaeological techniques and practices and the appropriateness of their use for community archaeology contexts Responsibility for planning and running community archaeology projects including management of staff, volunteers and finance Leads multi-faceted community archaeology projects with multiple levels of engagement and multiple audiences/participants Nuanced understanding of the complexities of community archaeology including risk, time and budget management Broad knowledge of political and Authoritative understanding of the application of safeguarding, health and safety and other legislative frameworks required when working with children, volunteers and a range of audiences with specific needs Authoritative knowledge of the local schools curriculum and how archaeology can be used as an approach to learning in and out of the classroom, for example in outdoor learning or YAC groups Authoritative knowledge of how to develop volunteer training schemes Authoritative understanding of the communal and social values that community archaeology can provide Responsibility for or equivalent understanding of conducting in depth, complex evaluation of community archaeology projects Responsibility for implementing policies and procedures that create a respectful and safe environment, including safeguarding, equality, diversity and inclusion and codes of conduct.
+Creation and implementation of public engagement, learning and interpretation strategies Responsibility for, or Selects appropriate methods of community archaeology for the audience, conditions and desired outputs Extensively collaborates with a range of diverse partners on complex projects Development of long term volunteer engagement strategies Able to balance the aims and outcomes of the project with the requirements of groups and organisations in the community and to promote co-production and participation Able to provide authoritative advice when working with Broad knowledge of political and ethical implications of community archaeology Strategic understanding of the public benefits of community archaeology Strategic understanding of the context of community archaeology Broad knowledge of public engagement and volunteer management strategies in the wider heritage, arts and museum sector, and beyond.
+Demonstrates professional judgement and ethical behaviour across a wide variety of complex situations, supporting and